REMEDY : BNSSG referral pathways & Joint Formulary

 Referral to Pessary Clinic

-If there is no-one within the practice who is able to fit pessaries, or if pessary fitting in primary care has proved difficult, or is anticipated to be challenging then consider referral to:
+If there is no-one within the practice who can fit pessaries, or if pessary fitting in primary care has proved difficult, or is anticipated to be challenging then consider referral to:

 • NBT Nurse-led Pessary Clinic - direct referral via email to: GynaeSecretaries@nbt.nhs.uk requesting the Nurse-led Pessary Clinic at Southmead Hospital